Rafal has PhD in Finance (HEC Paris), M.Res in Economic Policy (Paris School of Economics) and M.Eng in Theoretical Physics.

-Rafal has published his research in leading journals including: Journal of Corporate Finance, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Journal of Economic Behavior & Organization, European Financial Management, Journal of Business Finance and Accounting and Journal of Applied Probability.
-Recently, Rafal developed leadership in applying mathematical methods to pricing innovative new types of mortgages.
-His current research focus on Continuous Workout Mortgages --- a new type of product designed to insure homeowners against drops in house prices --- and involves collaboration with Robert Shiller (Yale University, USA), Shahid Ebrahim (Bangor Business School, UK) and Mark Shackleton (Lancaster University, UK).
+He published in leading Finance journals including the Journal of Corporate Finance, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Journal of Economic Behavior & Organization, European Financial Management, Journal of Business Finance and Accounting and Journal of Applied Probability.

 Incomplete Markets.
 Derivatives and Risk Management.
 Mortgage contracts and Real Estate Finance.
 Executive compensation.
 Real Options.
 Corporate Finance.
 Household finance.
 Behavioral finance.
 Mathematical finance.
 Stochastic processes and continuous-time finance.
 Auction theory.

 - Lancaster University Management School (LUMS): Doctoral Finance (PhD), Derivatives pricing (MSc), Advanced Topics in Finance (MSc), Quantitative Methods for Finance (MSc), Financial Markets (MSc), Advanced Principles of Finance, Bond Markets, Fixed income securities (MSc);